rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 git checkout 3.2.1
 ```

 !!! tip "Information"
-    We changed the repository branch to have access to version 4.2.4 of Netbox.
+    We changed the repository branch to have access to Netbox version 4.2.4.

 !!! tip "Tip"
-    All the commands below will be executed inside the root directory of netbox `netbox-docker/`.
+    All commands below will be executed within the Netbox root directory `netbox-docker/`.

 #### :material-text-box: **5.3.2 plugin_requirements.txt**
-This file contains a list of Netbox plugins (as Python packages from PyPO) that must be installed during the construction of the Docker image.
+This file contains a list of Netbox plugins (as PyPO Python packages) that should be installed during the Docker image build.

 Execute the following command to write the package inside the `plugin_requirements.txt` file.